dadams-AU/syllabi/README.md

 ## Introduction

-Welcome to the GitHub repository containing a curated collection of syllabi for courses in Public Administration and Public Policy, taught by David P. Adams, Ph.D., at California State University, Fullerton.
+Welcome to my GitHub syllabi repository.
 These syllabi, formulated with unique pedagogical approaches and thematic focuses, serve as a valuable resource for educators and students alike.
-The syllabi are meticulously organized by course number and semester and represent the most recent versions, formatted in LaTeX.
+The syllabi are  organized by course number and semester and represent the most recent versions, formatted in LaTeX.
+A template is also provided for creating your own syllabi.

 ## Syllabi